Sipaa-Projects/soapine/README.md

 `./configure` takes arguments and environment variables; for more information on these, run `./configure --help`.

-**`./configure` by default does not build any Limine port.
+**`./configure` by default does not build any Soapine port.
 Make sure to read the** **output of `./configure --help` and enable any or all ports!**

-Limine supports both in-tree and out-of-tree builds.
+Soapine supports both in-tree and out-of-tree builds.
 Simply run the `configure` script from the directory you wish to execute the build in.
 The following `make` commands are supposed to be run inside the build directory.

-#### Building Limine
+#### Building Soapine

-To build Limine, run:
+To build Soapine, run:
 ```bash
 make    # (or gmake where applicable)
 ```

 The generated bootloader files are going to be in `./bin`.

-## Installing Limine binaries
+## Installing Soapine binaries

 This step is optional as the bootloader binaries can be used from the `./bin` or release directory just fine.
 This step will only install them to `share`, `include`, and `bin` directories in the specified prefix (default is `/usr/local`, see `./configure --help`, or the `PREFIX` variable if installing from a binary release).

-To install Limine, run:
+To install Soapine, run:
 ```bash
 make install    # (or gmake where applicable)
 ```